gabriel-logan/Azure-translator-code/CONTRIBUTING.md

-# azure-translator-code - Contribution Guide
+# Azure-translator-code - Contribution Guide

 The azure-translator-code is a powerful Multilanguage library for validating form fields in multiple languages.
 This guide describes the guidelines for contributing to the project efficiently and effectively.